-- Overseeing Hermes' risk management framework and the effectiveness of risk management, governance and compliance activity within the group. - Reviewing the methodology and assumptions used in Hermes' models for determining its economic and regulatory capital and satisfying itself that the models are fit for purpose. - Reviewing the relationships with and developments of the regulatory authorities in the UK and, where appropriate, other geographies where Hermes has a presence. - In order to ensure complete transparency and independence, the RCC is composed of the Non-Executive Directors of the Hermes Board with attendance from the Strategic Risk & Compliance Director.
-Other staff are in attendance as required.
+- Overseeing Hermes' risk management framework and the effectiveness of risk management, governance and compliance activity within the group; - Reviewing the methodology and assumptions used in Hermes' models for determining its economic and regulatory capital and satisfying itself that the models are fit for purpose;

+- Overseeing the management of relationships and registrations with regulatory authorities and to review developments and prospective changes in the regulatory environment; and - Overseeing the development of the ICAAP and formally recommending to the Board's for approval.

-Day-to-day management of the business has been delegated to the Executive Committee (ExCo).
+Day-to-day management of the business has been delegated to the Executive Committee ('ExCo').
 A number of management oversight committees/groups have been set up to support the governance framework.

-1 Includes Regulatory Change, Conduct Risk and Health & Safety
+$^{^{\}rm 1}$ Includes Regulatory Change, Conduct Risk and Health & Safety